Rifat-noorul/budget_calculator_app/README.md

-# Jammu & Kashmir Budget Calculator
+# Jammu & Kashmir Budget Calculator.

 ## Description
 This is a C-based Command Line Interface (CLI) application designed to help travelers estimate their trip budget for visiting Jammu & Kashmir.
 The program calculates the total cost and per-person cost based on user inputs regarding transportation, accommodation, and food preferences.